 However, according to functional medicine doctor Mark Hyman, M.D., there's a less popular player to have in your omega-3 arsenal.
 In fact, it may be the best of them all: "If you're a vegan, purslane is an incredible weed," he says on the mindbodygreen podcast.

 Why you should eat more purslane.

-Omega-3s aside, purslane is also chock-full of vitamins and minerals, like vitamins A, C, and B, as well as potassium, magnesium, calcium, and iron.
-Plus, it contains beta-carotene and glutathione—two phytochemicals that boast incredible anti-inflammatory capabilities.
-Purslane can grow in harsher conditions (like very salty, stripped soil, as one study shows), which may explain its load of antioxidants—as experts say, plants that survive under stress produce defense phytochemicals (i.e., bright colors) that are top-notch for longevity.
+Omega-3s aside, purslane is also chock-full of vitamins and minerals3, like vitamins A, C, and B, as well as potassium, magnesium, calcium, and iron.
+Plus, it contains beta-carotene and glutathione—two phytochemicals that boast incredible anti-inflammatory capabilities4.
+Purslane can grow in harsher conditions (like very salty, stripped soil5, as one study shows), which may explain its load of antioxidants—as experts say, plants that survive under stress produce defense phytochemicals (i.e., bright colors) that are top-notch for longevity.